objectionary/eo/README.md

 ## The EO Programming Language Reference
 This section covers the basic principles that the EO programming language relies on.
 These are objects, attributes, and four elemental operations — abstraction, application, decoration, and datarization.
 ### Objects
 **Objects** are a centric notion of the EO programming language.
 Essentially, an **object** is a set of *attributes*.
 An object connects with and links other objects through its attributes to compose new concepts that the object abstracts.
+An **abstract object** is an object that has at least one [free attribute](#free--bound-attributes-binding).
+A **closed object** is an object that has no [free attributes](#free--bound-attributes-binding).
 ### Attributes
-An **attribute** is a pair of a name and a value, where a value of an attribute is an object.
+An **attribute** is a pair of a name and a value, where a value of an attribute is another object.
 That is because `Everything in EO is an object`.
 Hence, for instance, an attribute `name` of an object `person` may be also referred to as plainly the object `name` of the object `person`.
 #### Free & Bound Attributes.
 Binding
 **Binding** is an operation of associating an attribute's value with some object.
 An attribute may be bound to some object only once.
 An attribute that is not bound to any object is named a **free attribute**.
 An attribute that has some object associated with its value is called a **bound attribute**.